dbos-inc/dbos-docs/docs/tutorials/testing-tutorial.md

 expect(res.statusCode).toBe(200);
 expect(res.text).toMatch("Hello, operon!
 You have been greeted");
 ```
-In this code, we send a `GET` request to our `/greeting/operon` URL and verify the response.
+In this code, we send a `GET` request to our `/greeting/operon` URL and verify its response.

 ### Cleaning Up